|« PreviousNext »|

 You might choose to use temporary security credentials for several reasons.
 This section describes the most common scenarios.

 Adele the developer is building a game for a mobile device where user information such as scores and profiles is stored using Amazon S3 and Amazon DynamoDB.
 She knows that for security and maintenance reasons, long-term AWS security credentials should not be distributed with the game.
 She also knows that the game might have a large number of users.
-For all of these reasons, she does not create new user identities in IAM for each player.
-Instead, she builds the game so that users can sign in using an identity that they've already established with Login with Amazon, Amazon Cognito, Facebook, or Google.
+For all of these reasons, she does not want to create new user identities in IAM for each player.
+Instead, she builds the game so that users can sign in using an identity that they've already established with a well-known identity provider, such as Login with Amazon, Facebook, Google, or any OpenID Connect (OIDC)-compatible identity provider.
 Her game can take advantage of the authentication mechanism from one of these providers to validate the user's identity.

-To enable the mobile app to access her company's AWS resources, Adele first registers for a developer ID with Login with Amazon, Amazon Cognito, Facebook, and Google.
+To enable the mobile app to access her AWS resources, Adele first registers for a developer ID with Login with Amazon, Facebook, Google, or any other OIDC compliant identity provider.
 She also configures the application with each of these providers.
-In the AWS account that owns the Amazon S3 bucket and DynamoDB table for the game, Adele uses tools to create IAM roles that precisely define permissions that the game needs.
+In her AWS account that contains the Amazon S3 bucket and DynamoDB table for the game, Adele uses Amazon Cognito to create IAM roles that precisely define permissions that the game needs.
+If she is using an OIDC identity provider, she also creates an IAM OIDC provider entity to establish trust between her AWS account and the identity provider.

 The following figure shows a simplified flow for how this might work, using Login with Amazon as the identity provider.
-For Step 1, the app can also invoke Facebook or Google, but that's not shown here.
+For Step 1, the app can also use Facebook, Google, or any OIDC-compatible identity provider, but that's not shown here.

 Example Corp. has many employees who need to run internal applications that access the company's AWS resources.
 The employees already have identities in the company identity and authentication system, and Example Corp. doesn't want to create a separate IAM user for each company employee.